johnclary/dts-nextjs-workshop/README.md

 ### Generics card - `components/GenericsCard.tsx`

 1. Inspect the return types of the three different functions.
 2. Modify the `makeArrayOfLikeObjects` function so that it accept like objects of a type other than `Dog`
 3. Replace the `JSON.stringify` call with some code that renders a property from an object in the `peopleAndDogs` array.
 Why is this typing so annoying?
 Hint: we're going to learn about the `Record` type to solve this :)

 ### Stateful card

+1. Move the buttons into a separate component(s)